 See: Federal Judge Files Recusal Notices in 138 Cases After WSJ Queries: Rodney Gilstrap initially argued he didn’t violate financial-conflicts law,” WSJ, November 2, 2021.

-Court filings are another place to find the elements of defamation law
+Another place you can find the elements of defamation law

 Okay, moving forward.